You arrive in my body in slow motion

 in salt

-We took the hems of stone and static
+Resplendant hems of stone and static waves

 mirrored ebbs